gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 provides an
 opportunity to directly consider whether the relationship (via the slope) is different between the groups in their respective populations.
 We find
-$t=-1.907$ which, if the assumptions are met, follows a $t(40)$-distribution under the null hypothesis.
+$t=-1.907$ which, if the assumptions are true, follows a $t(40)$-distribution under the null hypothesis.
 This test statistic has a corresponding p-value of 0.0638.
-So it provides some evidence of a difference in the slopes but it isn't strong evidence of that.
+So it provides some evidence against the null hypothesis of no difference in the slopes between the two groups but it isn't strong evidence against it.
 There are serious issues (like getting the wrong idea about directions of relationships) if we ignore a potentially important interaction and some statisticians would recommend retaining interactions even